vrahli/opentt/README.md

 because Agda cannot figure out on its own that functions are terminating when they involve the modalities.
-Therefore, the plan (this is still work in progress) is to only make use of the induction principles in `ind.lagda` and `ind2.lagda` (only use TERMINATING there), and show that these can be proved for the different modalities we have (see `indKripke.lagda`).
+Therefore, the plan (this is still work in progress) is to only make use of the induction principles in `ind.lagda` and `ind2.lagda`, only use TERMINATING there, and show that these can be proved for the different modalities we have (see `indKripke.lagda`).